 We’re coming up to that time of year, where we’d usually be organising a boozy Christmas lunch or putting on a staff party to end the year in celebration.
 It goes without saying, things are looking a little different this year.
 Since we’re currently in a second lockdown and in-person events aren’t likely to be possible, you may be looking at how you can recreate a proper festive bash with your team online.
+So, Can I host a tax deductible Christmas party on Zoom?

 The short answer is: it’s do-able and tax deductible.
 But you’ll need to be a little smarter about how you go about it.